UlmApi/freeVDV421/README.md

 As you might already have figured out, that makes for just three pulses in a zero, and six pulses in a 1.
 Unfortunately, this rules out using standard IR demodulators like the TSOP3* models – since those need a series of at least 10 pulses, and pauses of at least 10 pulses in between.

 [Biphase Mark Encoding]:http://en.wikipedia.org/wiki/Differential_Manchester_encoding

+## Tools

+*/IR-Debugger* contains an Arduino script for simulating a bus's IR transmission.